Dream On (The Righteous Brothers song): The Oak Ridge Boys recording

-In 1979, the song was recorded by American country music group The Oak Ridge Boys.
-It was released as the third single from their album The Oak Ridge Boys Have Arrived.
-This is the Oak Ridge Boys' only single to prominently feature bass singer Richard Sterban on lead vocals.

-The song spent thirteen weeks within the top 40 of the Hot Country Songs charts and peaked at number seven.
+In 1979, the song was covered by The Oak Ridge Boys and was the second single from The Oak Ridge Boys Have Arrived.
+This is the only Oak Ridge Boys' only single to feature Richard Sterban as lead vocalist.
+It spent thirteen weeks within the top 40 Hot Country Songs charts and peaked at number seven.
 In Canada, the song spent three weeks at the number one position on the RPM Country Tracks chart, reaching that position on the November 3, 1979 chart and staying there for one week.